CHORUS-TRE/chorus-web-ui/docs/memory-bank/progress.md

 ## 1. What Works

+- **User Management UI:** A full-featured UI for administrators to manage users (create, read, update, delete) is now implemented.
 - A complete, end-to-end data flow pattern for the `App`, `User`, `AppInstance`, `Workspace`, and `Workbench` entities is fully implemented and documented.
 This includes the UI dialogs, Server Actions, Use Cases, Repositories, and Data Sources.
 - The UI components for creating and editing resources (`AppCreateDialog`, `AppEditDialog`, `WorkspaceForms`, etc.) are robust, providing clear validation, error handling, and user notifications.
 - The public-facing `UserRegisterForm` is aligned with the new patterns.